magellan2/magellan2-extensions-plugins/trunk/magellan-ext-plugins/Teacher/README.txt

 It is feasible (in fact, desirable) for a unit to be teacher and student at the same time.
 In other words, if a unit has a teaching order it must also have a learning order.

+You can initiate teaching via the menu Pluings--Teacher--Teach all for all units.
+Or via the context menu of a region in the region tree for just one region.